tiagoit/mv-htmlcss-01-youtube/README.md

 # Embedding Images and Video Project

-This project is an HTML document that matches the appearance of a YouTube page for Microverse.
+This project is an HTML document that matches the appearance of a YouTube page (a Microverse Project).

 We used [this page](http://archive.fo/Bss88) as a source.